frc3322/Scouting-Data-Compression/README.md

 2. **Decoding Process:**
    - Image is processed to detect AprilTags
-   - AprilTags provide coordinate system for data regions
+   - AprilTags provide accurate corners for de-warping
    - Color pixels in data regions are decoded back to binary data
    - Binary data is uncompressed and unpacked back to CSV format